 - Post-doctoral trainees: We offer training and clinical-research opportunities for individuals who have completed their PhD in psychology (Clinical, Counseling, or Health) or related disciplines and have an interest in obesity, disordered eating, and eating disorders.
 Postdocs work closely with Yale faculty and other pre-doctoral and post-doctoral trainees and are ideal for individuals who wish to pursue clinical-research careers.
 Minimum commitment 1 year (2 years preferred).
 To apply, please send a CV and statement of interest to Dr. Grilo (firstname.lastname@example.org).

-Postdoctoral Psychology Associates in Eating/Weight Disorders Post-Bariatric Surgery
+Postdoctoral Psychology Associate Position in Eating/Weight Disorders Post-Bariatric Surgery Yale School of Medicine

 Post-Graduate Positions in Eating Disorder and Obesity Clinical Research